top of page

 SERBARE_edited.jpg

-In the United States, churches have the status of non-profit organizations and are funded only by parish members, with no funding from the state or the Archdiocese.
-That is why the members themselves have the duty to bear the operating expenses of the parish, and the additional income goes to the construction and maintenance fund of the future church.
+In the United States, churches have the status of non-profit organizations and are funded solely by parish members, receiving no funds from the state or the Archdiocese.
+Therefore, the members themselves have the duty to cover the parish’s operating expenses, and any additional income goes into the church’s maintenance fund.

 Some members can contribute more, others less.
-"Let every man give according as he hath determined in his heart, and not according to his heart's desire and effect" (cf. II Cor.
-IX, 7).
-For the good functioning of any parish there must be a budget on the basis of which to carry out different activities (spiritual, philanthropic, cultural).
-For this reason, we have compiled a form entitled "Membership Form" which exemplifies everyone's desire to contribute financially each year.
-The membership form is available in the Church and online on the website of our Church.
-We encourage you to complete this form so that we can evaluate the financial situation of our Church as accurately as possible.
+"Let each one give as he purposes in his heart, not grudgingly or of necessity" (2 Corinthians 9:7).
+For the proper functioning of any parish, there must be a budget on which various activities (spiritual, philanthropic, cultural) can be carried out.
+For this reason, we have created a form entitled "Membership Form" through which each person expresses their desire to contribute financially each year.
+The Membership Form is available in the Church and online on our Church’s website.
+We encourage the completion of this form so that we can better assess the financial situation of our Church.

-The Church's financial needs often exceed the funds expected to accumulate on the basis of these membership forms.
-That is why different activities are organized (festive meals or festivals), in order to supplement these funds.
+Often, the Church’s financial needs exceed the estimated funds from these membership forms.
+This is why various activities (banquets or festivals) are organized to supplement these funds.

-Please write checks for "The Life-Giving Fountain Romanian Orthodox Church."
-If you mail the check, use the address: 132 Califon Rd.
-Long Valley NJ
+Checks should be made payable to: “The Life-Giving Fountain Romanian Orthodox Church.”
+If you are mailing a check, please use the following address: 132 Califon Rd., Long Valley, New Jersey.

 bottom of page